Ranganathaswamy Temple, Srirangam: Shrines

 Utsava murti (Processional idol) of Sri Ranganathaswami during the Vaikuntha Ekadashi festival.

 The temple complex includes over 50 shrines.
 These are dedicated to Vishnu, Lakshmi as well as various Vaishnava scholars and poets.
 The shrines to Vishnu display him in his various avatars, as well as his iconography.
-For example, Sri Ranganathaswamy temple shrines include those of Chakkaratalvar, Narasimha, Rama, Hayagriva, Vasudeva, Varadharaja, Srinivasa and Gopala Krishna.
+For example, Sri Ranganathaswamy temple shrines include those of Chakratalvar, Narasimha as Kattazhagiya-Singar, Rama, Hayagriva, Vasudeva, Varadharaja, Srinivasa and Krishna.